Page last updated: 07 April 2026

 Insurance advice

-An insurance adviser is a go-between who deals with insurers to arrange your insurance.
-They can also help if you need to claim on your insurance.
+An insurance adviser is someone who can give you financial advice on your insurance needs.
+They also deal with the insurers on your behalf to arrange your insurance policies.
+Some may also be able to help if you need to claim on your insurance.

 Most often, insurance advisers work with clients to help with life insurance and other personal insurances such as income protection insurance as well as insurance against the risks of death, injury or serious illness.